RahulMirji/Cloth_Recommendation/ImageGen/README.md

 ## 📄 License

-Part of the AI Cloth Recommendation App.
+Part of the Style GPT App.

 ## 👥 Contributing